The Last Spire

-The Last Spire is the tenth and final studio album by the British doom metal band Cathedral.
-Intended by the band as their farewell album, it was released in April 2013 on Rise Above Records and Metal Blade Records.
+The Last Spire is the tenth and final studio album by British doom metal band Cathedral.
+Intended by the band as their farewell album, it was released in April 2013 through Rise Above Records and Metal Blade Records.

 The album was praised for returning the band to its doom roots, with Nick Green of Decibel Magazine observing that "few bands get to write their own epitaphs in such vivid, exacting terms".

-Overview
+Background

 Cathedral announced on 6 February 2011, that they would release one final album and then disband.
 This announcement occurred well prior to the recording of The Last Spire.
 Lee Dorrian described the band's planned retirement as a "funeral" for the band, which was a "long and gratifying process".
 For Dorrian, the announcement enabled the band to record the album without pressure, "as it meant that we no longer had anything to prove and could make this album purely on our own terms".